 With little more information than that, people began to clamor for hoodia to help them lose weight.
-Supplement companies responded and within months hoodia capsules, powders and chewable tablets had become a mult-million dollar business.
+Supplement companies responded, and within months hoodia capsules, powders and chewable tablets had become a multi-million dollar business.
 Today the name hoodia is even used to market liquid extracts and teas.

 Here's the bad news.
 NONE of the "hoodia supplements" on the market as of September 2007 have been shown to work.
 Every single one of them are engaged in deceptive or illegal marketing.
 Here's why I'm confident enough to make that statement.

 South Africa's national laboratory first investigated hoodia in their study of indigenous foods in the 1960s.
 They discovered that when hoodia was fed to animals, the animals lost weight.
 It took another 30 years for them to isolate, identify and patent the appetite-suppressing ingredient.
 They then licensed the worldwide rights of that patent to one company by the name of Phytopharm.